Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Symptoms

-Since patients do not survive without correction in early childhood, we can talk about the symptoms of transposition of the great vessels in newborns:
+Since patients do not survive without correction in early childhood, we can talk about symptoms of transposition of the great vessels in newborns:

 • the skin has a bluish tint,